-Saw the doc yesterday, to get evaluated for Adult ADHD.
-You might recall from my last two posts that I pegged myself with an executive function disorder, and wondered if I have undiagnosed ADHD.
+I saw my doctor yesterday, to get evaluated for Adult ADHD.
+I had pegged myself with an executive function disorder and wondered if I have undiagnosed ADHD.

 I made an appointment to be evaluated, which got accidentally double-booked, and so they gave me to a different doctor than the one I started out with.
 That turned out to be a good thing because the doctor I ended up with is a forensic clinical expert in undiagnosed ADHD.

 After five minutes and a quick review of my paperwork, Doc said, “You do not have ADHD.”
 Period.
 Full stop, while she just looks at me.